Corporate Governance Statement

 Gottfried Weippert

-The one-year junior management programme (JuMP) with participants aged between the early 20s and 30s aims to systematically prepare junior staff for management tasks.
-Eleven employees took part in the year under review.
-The number of participants in the middle management programme was 35 in 2023.
+The one-year junior management programme (JuMP) aims to systematically prepare junior staff for management tasks.
+12 employees took part in the year under review.
+The number of participants in the middle management leadership programme stood at 22 in 2024.
 Encouraging young women to take on management responsibility and leadership roles is very important to Koenig & Bauer and these efforts will be further intensified, including through the mentoring concept that has been implemented.
 Employees were also able to benefit from external and internal coaches.
 New employees complete a digital onboarding process, which helps them to find their way around the company and familiarises them with its corporate culture.
-In the year under review, 199 new employees took part in the onboarding process and made their first networking contacts here.
+In the year under review, 100 new employees took part in the onboarding process and established their preliminary networking contacts here.

 The Koenig & Bauer Academy and the Koenig & Bauer Campus have provided the Group with the framework and tools for in-company personnel development and training.
 All in all, the measures and initiatives outlined above promote a global leadership and learning culture to overcome the challenges of transformation.

-Objectives regarding the composition of the Management Board and the diversity policy for the Management Board and lower management levels
+Objectives regarding the composition of the Executive Board and the diversity policy for the Executive Board and lower management levels

-The Supervisory Board will be including diversity in terms of age, gender, educational or professional background as well as international profile as a criterion for future Management Board appointments.
-The Supervisory Board and the Management Board respect the objectives pursued with the introduction of a gender representation quota and attach importance to the equal treatment of and equal opportunities for women and men.
-In accordance with the Act on the Equal Participation of Women and Men in Executive Positions in Private and Public Sector, the Management Board and the Supervisory Board have defined targets for gender representation quotas.
+The Supervisory Board will be including diversity in terms of age, gender, educational or professional background as well as international profile as a criterion for future Executive Board appointments.
+The Supervisory Board and the Executive Board respect the objectives pursued with the introduction of a gender representation quota and attach importance to the equal treatment of and equal opportunities for women and men.
+In accordance with the Act on the Equal Participation of Women and Men in Executive Positions in Private and Public Sector, the Executive Board and the Supervisory Board have defined targets for gender representation quotas.

-The Supervisory Board has decided that its female representation quota for the Management Board is to remain at 0% until 2025.
-It has considered closely the planned female representation target on the Management Board to be implemented by 2025 and ultimately set it at 0%.
-This decision must be seen solely in the light of the service contracts of the members of the Management Board, which continue until 2025 or 2026 and must therefore be respected by the Supervisory Board.
+The Supervisory Board has decided in a resolution valid until 31 December 2025 that its female representation quota for the Executive Board is to remain at 0% until 2025.
+It had closely considered the planned female representation target for the Executive Board to be implemented by 2025 and ultimately set it at 0%.
+This decision must be seen solely in the light of the service contracts of the members of the Executive Board, which expire in 2025 or 2026.
 Setting a target of more than 0% would have implied that the Supervisory Board was not willing to act in accordance with these service contracts or its own decisions.
-This is why no woman is currently a member of the Management Board.

-The next time a new member is to be appointed to the Management Board, the female representation quota will of course be duly taken into account in accordance with the requirements of the Second Executive Positions Act (FüPOG II).
-Moreover, the Supervisory Board pays attention to diversity in the composition of the Management Board, while the Management Board itself observes these requirements when filling management positions within the Group.
+The next time a new member is to be appointed to the Executive Board, the female representation quota will of course be duly taken into account in accordance with the requirements of the Second Executive Positions Act (FüPOG II).
+When a new resolution on the female representation target for the Executive Board is passed, a target of more than 0% will be proposed to the Supervisory Board for approval.
+Moreover, the Supervisory Board pays attention to diversity in the composition of the Executive Board, while the Executive Board itself observes these requirements when filling management positions within the Group.
 In cases in which female and male candidates have comparable qualifications, the proportion of women is to be increased as far as possible when new appointments are made.

 Together with a greater number of highly qualified female employees, the proportion of women in management positions is to be widened by means of internal promotions as well as external appointments.
-At the end of 2023, the proportion of women stood at 33.3% at the first management level and at 13.8% at the second management level below the Management Board at Koenig & Bauer AG.
-While the proportion of women at the first management level below the Management Board remained unchanged over the previous year, it widened slightly at the second management level (previous year: 11.1%).
+At the end of 2024, the proportion of women stood at 33.3% at the first management level and at 16.1% at the second management level below the Executive Board at Koenig & Bauer AG.
+While the proportion of women at the first management level below the Executive Board remained unchanged over the previous year, it widened again at the second management level (previous year: 13.8%).

-The Management Board’s diversity management policy also includes approaching specialists and managers in international labour markets via our production, service and sales companies outside Germany, whose potential for expansion is regularly reviewed.
+The Executive Board’s diversity management policy also includes approaching specialists and managers in international labour markets via our production, service and sales companies outside Germany, whose potential for expansion is regularly reviewed.

 Objectives regarding the composition (skills profile and diversity policy) of the Supervisory Board and the progress made in implementing these in the past year